Capability Brown 1715-1783 & Humphry Repton 1752-1818

 Lancelot "Capability" Brown (1715-1783) is noted as both a gardener and architect.
-His gardens quickly became highly prestigious and fashionable.
+His landscape gardens quickly became highly prestigious and fashionable.
 Brown's habit of discussing the 'capabilities of improvement' of a property earned him the nick name he's best known by.
 Like Humphry Repton, he rejected the formal geometric style of gardening for a more natural approach.
 The aristocracy sought a private and peaceful "Arcadian" world.
 In and age without planning regulations anything was possible.
 He is credited with designing more than a hundred landscaped parks and his client list includes five Prime Ministers and more than a dozen dukes.

-One of the most magnificent unspoilt examples of Brown's genius is Petworth Park, Sussex.
+One of the most magnificent unspoiled examples of Brown's genius is Petworth Park, Sussex.
 Designed in the 1750s, this 700 acre park is home to the largest and oldest herd of fallow deer in England.
 George O'Brien Wyndham, 3rd Earl of Egremont, was a great patron of the arts and J.M.W.Turner had a studio at Petworth House for several years.

 The impressive gardens of Sheffield Park, Sussex are the legacy of both Brown and Repton.
 This internationally renowned example of landscape architecture is noted for its stunning lakes, cascades and waterfalls.
 John Baker Holroyd, 1st Earl of Sheffield was in the Sussex Yeomanry Cavalry with Jack Fuller.